Don Pablo's: History

 In 2014, the 34-unit chain was acquired by San Antonio-based Food Management Partners (FMP).
 FMP is also a franchise operator of Buffalo Wild Wings and several Italian restaurant chains.
 While FMP owned the company, locations were closed in February 2014 at Atlanta, Georgia; in August 2014 at Hobart, Indiana; in February 2015 at Canton, Ohio; in April 2015 at Flint, Michigan; in February 2016 at Greenville, South Carolina and Maple Grove, Minnesota; in August 2016 at Richfield, Minnesota and Newport, Kentucky; and in September 2016 at Beavercreek, Ohio and Owings Mills, Maryland.

 On October 4, 2016, Rita Restaurant Corporation filed for Chapter 11 bankruptcy after nearly cutting the number of Don Pablo's locations in half.
 At the time of the bankruptcy announcement, all four Indianapolis-area locations along with locations in Battle Creek, Michigan and Toledo, Ohio were immediately closed with little advance warning.
 At the time of the bankruptcy filing, there were 12 restaurants remaining.
 By November 2016, the Alexandria, Virginia location quietly disappeared from the Don Pablo's website.
 The Eden Prairie, Minnesota location quietly disappeared from the Don Pablo's website sometime between February and July 2017.
-The contents of the Eden Prairie restaurant was auctioned off in March.
+The contents of the Eden Prairie restaurant were auctioned off in March.
 The Shelby Charter Township, Michigan location disappeared from the Don Pablo's website sometime between July 8 and July 19.
-In February 2018, the Don Pablo's location in Lafayette, Indiana quietly closed to leave 8 remaining locations.
+In February 2018, the Don Pablo's location in Lafayette, Indiana quietly closed to leave 8 locations.

 In April 2018, the Grand Prairie, Texas location quietly closed its doors to leave the number of locations at 7 by May 2018.

-In July 2018, the Norwood, Ohio location closed its doors to leave a total number of 6 locations.
-At the time of the closing, the remaining locations were in the states of Delaware, New Jersey, Maryland, and Texas.
-Two months later, the Christiana, Delaware restaurant was closed in September 2018 to leave just 5 restaurants in three states.
+In July 2018, the Norwood, Ohio location closed its doors to leave a total number of 6 locations in Delaware, New Jersey, Maryland, and Texas.
+In September 2018, the Christiana, Delaware restaurant was closed, leaving just 5 restaurants in three states.

-In early November 2018, the Moorestown, New Jersey, restaurant closed for the final time and about the same time, the listing for the Fort Worth, Texas, restaurant disappeared from the Don Pablo's website to leave three locations in the states of Maryland, New Jersey, and Texas remaining in the failing chain.
-Just two and a half weeks later, the Baltimore location, the last location in Maryland, was closed just days before Thanksgiving while the last Don Pablo's restaurant in Texas also disappeared from the website, leaving Deptford Township, New Jersey as the last one in business.
+In early November 2018, the Moorestown, New Jersey, restaurant closed for the final time and about the same time, the listing for the Fort Worth, Texas, restaurant disappeared from the Don Pablo's website to leave three locations.
+Just two and a half weeks later, the location at White Marsh Mall in Baltimore County, the last location in Maryland, was closed just days before Thanksgiving while the last Don Pablo's restaurant in Texas also disappeared from the website, leaving Deptford Township, New Jersey as the last one in business.
 The Deptford location finally closed in June 2019.